Can Dogs See In The Dark? Here’s How!

 How Well Can Dogs See in the Dark?

 Dogs have enlarged pupils which allows for more light to pass through their eyes than humans.
+These enlarged pupils allow for dogs to see much better in the dark compared to humans.

 Dogs only have two cones in their eyes so they can’t detect many colors but they do Have light sensitive cells called rods.
 Rods give them a sight advantage once the lights go out.